Housing Selection 101

 Contact firstname.lastname@example.org to make your request.
 Our ability to accommodate your request will depend on whether we have another student slated to fill the space; therefore, it is helpful to make your request at the same time your roommate submits their cancellation.

 If you are signing up for housing as an individual, you will be assigned a timeslot based on your accumulated credits.
-Timeslots for individuals and groups who cannot fill a location will take place after the first round of timeslots.
+Timeslots for individuals and groups who cannot fill a location will take place on the second day of timeslots.
 View our timeline to get more exact dates.

 You can request a new student by searching their GFU e-mail address in the application.
 As long as they have an active application (meaning they have logged in and started their housing intent form), you will be able to find their name and request them as a roommate.
 NOTE: Incoming first year students that are not transfers may only live in residence halls and are ineligible for apartments or houses.

 There are two rounds of timeslots assigned to groups and individuals.
 The first round of timeslots are open to groups who are able to fill the selected location (ex: a group of 3 students filling a three-person apartment).
-If you are unable to fill a location with the number of students in your group, you will need to wait for the second round of timeslots to open up.
+If you are unable to fill a location with the number of students in your group, you will need to wait until the second day of selection to select a room.
 At this time, you will be able to book your group into a location without the requirement to fill it.
 Please note that if your group does not fill a location, the additional spot(s) will be filled by other students or University Housing.

 Please allow for up to 48 hours for your application fee to be processed and reflect in the housing intent application.
 If you are still experiencing problems after two days, please contact email@example.com.